OpenStuder/OpenStuder.github.io/gateway.md

 If you desire to install the gateway software on the very same host it was build on, you can build the target **install**.

+> [!NOTE]
-*Note that you should first build the software in order to ensure that the build process is run by your user and not the root user.*
+> You should first build the software in order to ensure that the build process is run by your user and not the root user.

 ```
 > sudo cmake --build build --target install